Guide

 New York sales tax rate by county

-New York county sales tax rates combine the 4% state rate with local taxes.
-Here are rates for major counties:
+County sales tax rates in New York combine the 4% state rate with local taxes that vary by location.
+Here are current rates for major counties:

 Tax rates change often.
 Check the official rate tables for the latest rates in your area.